LuciArango/LuciArango.github.io/more.md

 Junio 2019

 - Stand exhibitor at the IV National meeting of science, technology and innovation at the service of force.
-Militar school of NCO.
-Tolemaida, Colombia
+Escuela Militar de Suboficiales de Colombia.
+Tolemaida, Colombia August 2017
-August 2017

 - Speaker at the VII Latin American Congress of biomedical engineer with the work: “Diaphragmatic pacemaker prototype with wireless communication”